k4y3ff/is-there-a-train-pdx/README.md

 ## Files

-- `index.html` - Main HTML structure
+- `index.html` - Main HTML structure with train status display
+- `how-it-works.html` - Detailed explanation page of how the system works
-- `styles.css` - Styling and responsive design
+- `styles.css` - Styling with Portland-themed colors and responsive design
 - `script.js` - JavaScript functionality and train status logic
 - `netlify.toml` - Netlify deployment configuration
+- `deploy.sh` - Deployment script for local testing
+- `package.json` - Project metadata and scripts
+- `README.md` - This documentation file

+## Pages

+### Main Page (`index.html`)
+- Displays current train blocking status (YES/NO)
+- Auto-refreshes every 30 seconds
+- Shows last update timestamp
+- Information about the intersection location
+- Navigation to "How Does This Work?" page

+### How Does This Work? (`how-it-works.html`)
+- Explains the current simulation approach
+- Details the time-based logic and pattern recognition
+- Outlines future real-time integration possibilities
+- Shows technical architecture and reliability measures
+- Provides comprehensive understanding of the system

 ## Deployment to Netlify